How Fast Usain Bolt Can Run?

 I can’t stress this enough: your long runs will make or break your 50K.
 Start by building up gradually, and aim for a peak long run distance of 20 to 26 miles.

-The goal is to simulate race conditions, so you get used to the fatigue, the mental challenge, and the rhythm of running for several hours.
+The idea is to get used to what race day will feel like and the rhythm of running for several hours.

 Vertical Gain